 C_DigestInit

-CK_DEFINE_FUNCTION(CK_RV, C_DigestInit)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism );
+CK_DECLARE_FUNCTION(CK_RV, C_DigestInit)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism );

 C_DigestInit initializes a message-digesting operation. hSession is the session’s handle; pMechanism points to the digesting mechanism.

 After calling C_DigestInit, the application can either call C_Digest to digest data in a single part; or call C_DigestUpdate zero or more times, followed by C_DigestFinal, to digest data in multiple parts.
 The message-digesting operation is active until the application uses a call to C_Digest or C_DigestFinal to actually obtain the message digest.
 To process additional data (in single or multiple parts), the application MUST call C_DigestInit again.